Djumash93/Franco-Salamanca-s-Pizza-Extravaganza/README.md

 This is a single page application made as an example for a pizza delivery company.
 It is interactive - loading the menu from an API, submitting orders, delivery location can be found using geolocation or manually entered and other features.

+Test used to ascertain a valid phone number

 Tech-stack used - HTML, JavaScript, React, Vite, Redux/reduxToolKit, React Router, tailwind CSS.
 Postman used for testing the pizza API.

 Here is the live website for the app :)